 A content locker is a very straight forward concept.
 It simply locks content behind a pop up.
 Viewers can then unlock the content it by performing a pre-defined action.
 Depending on your goals, this action could include entering their email address or following you on social media.
 The aim of a content locker is to increase conversions, so the action should reflect your site’s goals.

 The content that you lock away can be of your choosing.
-However, keep in mind that it should be high value, so visitors are keen to unlock it and don’t feel cheated after doing so.
-Consider using your newest posts, particularly your most informative or entertaining articles, stunning images or interesting videos.
+However, keep in mind that it should be high value, so visitors are keen to unlock it (and don’t feel cheated after doing so).
+Consider using your newest posts, particularly your most informative or entertaining articles, stunning images or premium quality videos.
 Offering a locked away coupon, discount code or a URL to a secret page can also appeal to your audience.

-Remember, you are asking your viewers to enter their email, engage with you on social media, or make a payment.
-The locked content has to reflect this and be worth their while.
+Remember, you are asking your viewers to enter their email, engage with you on social media, or possibly make a payment.
+The locked content has to reflect this and be worth their investment.

 There are many benefits to using content lockers.
 On your site, you may already have social share buttons and lead generation pop-ups on every page and under every post.
 However, these are often ignored by visitors as there is no real incentive to interact with them.
 Content lockers act like a lead magnet and provide the necessary nudge to encourage your audience to take action.